denten-books/plain-text/3-format.md

 consent stands in stark opposition to a tradition of contract law that relies on models of consent that involve expressed, mutual, explicit, and uncoerced forms of acquiescence.
-Even if smart contracts were to be accompanied by legible documentation (as Terms of Service, for example), the device user would be compelled to blindly trust in the correspondence between the expressed letter and the implicit mechanism of the document---the implementation still enacted beyond scrutiny, as hidden, encrypted, and purposefully illegible script.
+Even if smart contracts were to be accompanied by legible documentation (as Terms of Service, for example), the reader of an electronic book would be compelled to blindly trust in the correspondence between the expressed letter and the implicit mechanism of the document---the implementation still enacted beyond scrutiny, in the form of hidden, encrypted, and purposefully illegible script.

 Moreover, the Digital Millennium Copyright Act (DMCA) stipulates that "no person shall circumvent a technological measure that effectively controls